nxp-imx/imx-sm/sm/doc/monitor.md

 Debug Monitor {#MONITOR}
 =============

-If the SM is compiled using the M=1 option (default is M=1) then it will include a debug monitor.
+If the SM is compiled using the M=1|2 option (default is M=1) then it will include a debug monitor.
 The debug monitor allows command-line interaction via the SM debug UART.
 Inclusion of the debug monitor affects SM timing and therefore should never be deployed in a product!

+- M=0 no monitor
+- M=1 will drop straight into the monitor at boot
+- M=2 will enter the monitor on SM debug UART character reception

 **Use of the debug monitor can change timing and cause adverse effects.
-No guarantees are made with regards to its use.**
+No guarantees are made with regards to its use.
+M=0 is the only valid option for production.**

 Note the terminal needs to be in a mode that sends CR or LF for a new line (not CR+LF).